kijin/nearlyfreemail/README.md

 **NearlyFreeMail is neither endorsed nor supported by NearlyFreeSpeech.NET.**
 The author is not affiliated with NFSN in any way, other than being just another happy customer.
+Please do not contact NFSN about bugs in this software.

 ### Features ###

 Right now, you can:

-- Send and receive plain-text messages with your own domain name (HTML messages are converted to plain text)
+- Send and receive plain-text messages with your own domain name _(HTML messages are converted to plain text)_
-- Send and receive attachments up to ~7MB (larger messages may be rejected by NFSN)
+- Send and receive attachments up to ~7MB _(Larger messages may be rejected by NFSN)_
+- Reply, reply all, and forward _(With appropriate `In-Reply-To:` and `References:` headers)_
+- Add signatures to outgoing messages
 - Organize your messages into folders
 - Manage your address book
-- Reply, reply all, and forward (with appropriate `In-Reply-To:` and `References:` headers)
-- Add singnatures to outgoing messages
-- Auto-save your drafts (requires JavaScript)
+- Auto-save your drafts _(This is the only feature that requires JavaScript)_
-- Perform basic spam filtering (depends on spam score assigned by NFSN)
+- Perform basic spam filtering _(Based on spam scores assigned by NFSN's e-mail forwarder)_
+- Unicode support _(Incoming messages may be in any character set; outgoing messages are always UTF-8)_

 More features may be added if there is enough demand and if the author has time.
+Planned features include MySQL support, aliases/personalities, and message filters.
 Updates, if any, will be published on the author's GitHub page.